2023 Bavarian state election: Electoral system

 The Landtag is elected using mixed-member proportional representation.
-Every voter has two votes, one for a candidate in their electoral district and one for a candidate in their constituency.
+Every voter has two votes, one for a candidate in their local constituency and one for a candidate in their regional district.
 Both votes are taken into account in the allocation of seats according to proportional representation.
-The election law was changed 2022 to use the Sainte-Laguë method.
-There is no state-wide proportional representation; seats are allocated within the seven administrative districts, which are referred to as constituencies (Wahlkreise) in the constitution.
-An open-list system is used for the constituency seats.
-Only Parties and electoral groups that win at least 5% of the total votes (sum of first and second votes) in Bavaria participate in the allocation of seats.
-The constituencies are divided into electoral districts (Stimmkreise), in each of which one MP is directly elected.
-The number of electoral districts is about half of the seats in the constituency.
+The election law was changed in 2022 to use the Sainte-Laguë method.
+There is no state-wide proportional representation; regional seats are allocated within the seven administrative districts, which are referred to as "constituencies" (Wahlkreise) in the constitution.
+The regional seats are allocated in an open-list fashion, according to votes cast for candidates.

+Only parties and electoral groups that win at least 5% of the total votes across Bavaria (sum of first and second votes, meaning party votes and local district contest votes) participate in the allocation of seats.
+The regional "constituencies" are divided into local "electoral districts" (Stimmkreise), in each of which one MP is directly elected by getting plurality in the first (only) round.